Mold: Tips for Hiring a Mold Remediation Contractor or Consultant

 Why hire a consultant or contractor?

 Testing for mold is generally not necessary.
-If you can see and smell mold in your home, you have a mold problem.
+If you can see and smell mold in your home, mold is present.
 Mold is usually a symptom of a bigger problem related to inadequate ventilation and a buildup of moisture.
-Homes with high moisture (also called "high relative humidity") or stagnant water are more susceptible to mold growth.
+Homes with high moisture (also called "high relative humidity"), stagnant water, or leaking are more susceptible to mold growth.

 Tips on hiring

-Many consultants and contractors providing mold inspections and remediation services are honest, reliable and skilled.
 Below are suggestions on how to find good consultants and contractors.
-(This list is based on guidelines provided by the Wisconsin Department of Agriculture, Trade, and Consumer Protection.)
+(This list is based on guidelines provided by the Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP).)

 - Get more than one estimate.
 Make sure all parties are bidding on exactly the same work.
 Make sure the contractor comes to the job site rather than giving a telephone estimate.
 Be leery of an extremely low estimate.
 Be cautious of a contractor or consultant that uses SCARE tactics to make you do more than you really need to have done.